papalozarou/loznotes/README.md

     <body data-notation="This is an example of a page description.">

-The **data-notation** attribute seems to allow simple HTML (strong, em) – I've not tested this extensively though.
+The **data-notation** attribute seems to allow simple inline HTML (strong, em) – I've not tested this extensively though.

 When content is pulled in through ajax calls there is an event listener on the document that will trigger the notes pane and anchors to be re-initialised, adding any new notes.

-**N.B.** Ajax calls do not currently trigger a refresh in the javascript version.

 The enclosed index.html file provides more examples of usage and there is now [a live example from a recent client project](http://artfund-getinvolved-2013.lab7.co.uk/).